 We can help

-With robust data and analytics capabilities and a long history of helping clients succeed under episode-based payment models, Truven Health can help guide you through the transition to bundled payment programs successfully.
+With robust data and analytics capabilities, a history of helping clients succeed under episode-based payment models since 2011, and partnerships to bring the best analytics to bear, Truven Health can help guide you through the decision to participate in, and the transition to, BPCI Advanced and other bundled payment programs.

 All other product names used herein are trademarks of their respective owners.